sirosen/globus-sdk-python/docs/authorization/globus_app/apps.rst

 However, when token storages are created explicitly, they are not automatically closed, and the user becomes responsible for closing them.
-For example, the following usage is valid:
+For example, in the following usage, the user must close the token storage:

 .. code-block:: python